adaburrows/adaburrows.github.io/content/docs/math-explorations/real-exponents/index.md

 \end{cases}
 {{< /katex >}}

 There are some issues to be aware of around complex logarithms.
-To show this, we need Euler's formula:
+To demonstrate these issues, we need Euler's formula:

 {{< katex display >}}
 e^{\theta\imath} = \cos\theta +\imath\sin\theta
 {{< /katex >}}

-Wait, actually, we need a more complicated formula:
+Wait!
+We need a more complicated formula:

 {{< katex display >}}
 c^{a+b\imath} = e^{c \ln a} e^{\imath c \ln b} = e^{c \ln a} \left( \cos (c \ln b) +\imath\sin (c \ln b) \right)